sentient-lang/sentient-lang.org/library/boolean.md

 ---
-title: Boolean
+title: "Standard library: Boolean methods"
-header: /reference
+header: /library
 layout: default
 ---
-# Boolean
+# Boolean methods

 Booleans are one of three types in the Sentient programming language.
 This document contains a reference of all boolean operators and methods.